TwoFistedJustice/square-pie/docs/how_to.md

 - receives the http request body data via its 'customer' setter (foo = bar)
 - adds idempotency_key to request body
 - normalizes the email address in the input

+## Catalog Object Classes

+**Catalog_Object_Wrapper**\
+Wrapper Class

+- Holds all the Catalog Objects that get upserted
+- Automatically adjusts it's payload form for one or many objects.

+Usage:
+Instantiate the wrap
+const foo = new Catalog_Object_Wrapper()

+Cram in one or more Catalog Objects you created.
+Don't be gentle, it can eat as many as you serve up.

+foo.attach(obj).attach(obj)
+Or another way to do the same thing. foo.add(obj).add(obj)

+Tell it when you are done adding objects. foo.finalize()
+The correctly formatted catalog object payload now sits on the fardel property. payload = foo.fardel;

+**Category**\
+const someCategory = new Category("The name you chose for it");
+You are done.